Alexander Technique and Acting

 How Do I Learn The Alexander Technique?

-Because each person’s brain, life-experiences, learning style, and body is so unique, group Alexander Technique classes cannot compare to a course of private Alexander training.
+Because each person’s brain, life-experiences, learning style, and body-voice is so unique, group Alexander Technique classes unfortunately cannot compare to a course of private Alexander training.
 Good Conservatories offer individual Alexander classes to supplement small group work.
-Mediocre ones do not.

 As The New York Times details, the average number of private lessons most people need to be able to use the Alexander Technique well for themselves is about 20-30 (each lasting 1/2 hour to 45 minutes).
 Depending on their goals, some people need fewer lessons; some more.